Ancient Epic Poem Fragments

 no stir, nor talk, nor breathe too deep,

-simply ignores the traveler to sleep.
+simply ignored the traveler to sleep.

 "Well, in case you find thyself in need,

-here I'll leave the goods for you.
+here I'll leave for you some goods.

-Farwell, good sleep."
+Farwell, Hero, and good sleep."

 Mother Tree

 "Oh, hun," Angela blinked herself out of her trance.
 "I didn't realize you were awake."
-She glanced at Hugh through the mirror, and smiled as if strings had lifted her cheeks that way.
+She glanced at Hugh through the mirror and smiled as if strings lifted her cheeks that way.
 The pattering stopped, and Angela took off her seatbelt.
 Hugh sat up to see their surroundings.
 He looked down at his feet.

 Angela reached back and touched Hugh's knee.
 "He'll be so happy to see you."